 Policies and practices that implement the International Code and resolutions and support women to breastfeed are unique ways to contribute to meaningful approaches to mitigate the impact of climate change and a cornerstone to global efforts to achieve the SDG 13 on climate change.

-IBFAN's 6-country study of the impact of infant formula production on GHG emissions can be sourced at: http://ibfan.org/docs/Carbon-Footprints-Due-to-Milk-Formula.pdf
+IBFAN's 6-country study of the impact of infant formula production on GHG emissions is available.

 For more information contact: